darcular/scatscluster/README.md

 ### Docker images building and pushing to repository

+This step is not needed when up-to-date images are already on the Docker registry.

 `grunt build && grunt push`

 A single image can be build by specifying the image name as defined in the Gruntfile (see grunt-docker documentation):

 `grunt dock:build:<image name>`